 - 12.1 Schools in the Trust will consider each drug-related incident or situation individually, recognising that a variety of responses will be necessary to manage such incidents.
 Individual schools will consider very carefully the implications of any action taken and will seek to balance the interests of the persons involved with other school members and the local community. - 12.2 School managers have a responsibility to prevent illegal drug use and could be liable under Section 8 of the Misuse of Drugs Act 1971 if they do not take action where illegal drug taking or supplying is knowingly permitted on the premises. - 12.3 Schools will not condone or tolerate the possession, use or supply of illegal drugs anywhere on the school premises.
-Any sanctions enforced will reflect the seriousness of the incident and will be consistent with existing school rules relating to behaviour, discipline, equal opportunities and exclusions.
-The standard of proof to be applied is the balance of probabilities. - 12.4 After immediate medical needs have been addressed, the nature and circumstances of any incident will be established and assessment made of the needs of the pupils involved.
-The school seeks to maintain a link with the local Beat Team or equivalent. - 12.5 The Apprenticeships, Skills, Children and Learning Act 2009 permits school staff to search pupils for prohibited items, using reasonable force where necessary, and to seize items found during a search.
+Any sanctions enforced will reflect the seriousness of the incident and will be consistent with existing school rules relating to behaviour, discipline, equal opportunities, and exclusions.
+The standard of proof to be applied is the balance of probabilities. - 12.4 After immediate medical needs have been addressed, the nature and circumstances of any incident will be established, and assessment made of the needs of the pupils involved.
+The school seeks to maintain a link with the local Beat Team or equivalent. - 12.5 The Searching, Screening and Confiscation Advice for schools 2022 explains the powers a school has to search pupils for prohibited items, using reasonable force where necessary, and to seize items found during a search.
 The procedure for a search is set out in full in the schools Behaviour Policy.
-Schools are not required to inform parents before a search takes place or to seek their consent to search their child. - 12.6 In taking temporary possession in disposing of suspected controlled drugs our schools will ensure that - a second adult is present throughout, - the drug is sealed in a plastic bag and the details are recorded to show the date, time and witnesses present, - the drug is stored in a secure location, - full details of the incident and police incident reference number are recorded, - parents/carers are informed, unless this would jeopardise the safety of the pupil, - identify any safeguarding concerns and develop a support and disciplinary response - where staff find controlled drugs these must be delivered to the Police as soon as possible but may be disposed of if there is a good reason to do so, - in determining what is a 'good reason' for not delivering controlled drugs to the Police, the member of staff must have regard to the following guidance from the Secretary of State:
+The use of reasonable force is clarified in the EMET Physical Intervention policy.
+Schools are not required to inform parents before a search takes place or to seek their consent to search their child.

+- 12.6 In taking temporary possession in disposing of suspected controlled drugs our schools will ensure that - a second adult is present throughout, - the drug is sealed in a plastic bag and the details are recorded to show the date, time, and witnesses present, - the drug is stored in a secure location, - full details of the incident and police incident reference number are recorded, - parents/carers are informed, unless this would jeopardise the safety of the pupil, - identify any safeguarding concerns and develop a support and disciplinary response - where staff find controlled drugs, these must be delivered to the Police as soon as possible but may be disposed of if there is a good reason to do so, - in determining what is a 'good reason' for not delivering controlled drugs to the Police, the member of staff must have regard to the following guidance from the Secretary of State: